-Waterway & Stream Complaint Investigation
+Waterway and Stream Complaint Investigation

-CPO responds to complaints involving erosion along County streams and coastlines.
+Capital Projects and Operations (CPO) responds to complaints involving erosion along County streams and coastlines.
 A CPO staff member will investigate the situation and will advise the property owner on corrective measures, or if the issue meets certain criteria, it will be recommended as a potential Capital Restoration Project.

 Please call CPO at 410-887-2904 if you see:

 - Debris in a waterway that could pose a danger to recreational boaters